 See what subscriptions aren’t really providing anything useful and get rid of those.
 A big chunk of a cluttered email inbox is made of subscriptions and newsletters we don’t even care.
 Sorting through these emails is time-consuming and will have a negative impact on your productivity.

-Store only the emails that aren´t needed in the short run
+Store only the emails that aren’t needed in the short run

-While you´re deleting emails you know you´re never will need, it´s important to also choose the ones you may need.
-Of course, this is a hard task if you´re not a fan of getting rid of stuff.
+While you are deleting emails it’s also important to focus on the ones you may need.
+Of course, this is a hard task if you are not a fan of getting rid of stuff.

-After your inbox is fully cleaned-up, make sure it doesn´t get cluttered again.
+After your inbox is fully cleaned-up, make sure it doesn’t get cluttered again.
 To prevent that, follow these guidelines:

 Assign emails without forwarding

 Now that your inbox is free from past emails, is time to deal with the ones coming your way.
-This is why it´s so important to automate email assignation.
+This is why it’s so important to automate email assignation.
 Team managers must pay attention to this, as the majority of emails they receive must be reassigned to another team member.
 If this is your case and you need to delegate many emails on a daily basis, maybe its time to consider additional help.

-Don´t use your Gmail as a chat tool
+Don’t use your Gmail as a chat tool

 Of course, some topics will be more complex than others and will require active communication in real-time.
-If it´s an urgent matter use other channels, like phones or instant messaging tools, but never use your inbox.
-A good way to resolve this issue is by using notes in email.
-They work in real time and will keep you on top of the game without filling your inbox with email chats.
+If it’s an urgent matter use other channels, like phones or instant messaging tools, but never use your inbox.
+A good way to solve this issue is by using notes in an email.
+They work in real-time and will keep you on top of the game without filling your inbox with email chats.

 Gmail is a great tool, it provides great help, but just like everything else, you need to make sure it stays clean and organized.
-Just by following these guidelines you can free a lot of time in the morning, you´ll see the change.
+Just by following these guidelines you can free a lot of time in the morning, you’ll see the change.